jdortiz/MalometerTDD/README.md

 7. Create the error with the proper information to pass the test.

 ### Add a self served stack: UIManagedDocument (15 min) ###

+Undertand a different way to work with the Core Data Stack.

 1. Create the MalometerDocument class as subclass of UIManagedDocument.
 2. Create its corresponding test class.